okta/okta-mobile-swift/README.md

 #### Create a Web Authentication session

-Once you've configured your application settings within your `Okta.plist` file, a shared configuration will automatically be made available through the `WebAuthentication.shared` singleton property.
+Once you've configured your application settings within your `Okta.plist` file, a shared configuration is automatically available through the `WebAuthentication.shared` singleton property.
 With that in place, you can use the convenience `WebAuthentication.signIn(from:)` method to prompt the user to sign in.

 ```swift
 import WebAuthenticationUI